aces/brainbrowser/STYLE.md

 Variable Naming
 ---------------

-BrainBrowser uses variable naming conventions that differ somewhat from most JavaScript projects.
+BrainBrowser uses conventions for naming variables that differ somewhat from most JavaScript projects.
 In particular, we differentiate between **data** and **function** variables. **Function variables** are references to functions. **Data variables** are references to anything else.

 **Data variables** should be underscored: